|

 Background

-The Environment Subcommittee is one of the five Subcommittees (Economics/Trade, Cultural Interchange, Environment, Disaster Prevention and General Interchange) which were agreed to be established at the meeting of the Northeast Asia Regional Governments in October 1998.
+The Environment Subcommittee is one of the five Subcommittees (14 Sub-Cs. in Oct.2014) which were agreed to be established at the meeting of the Northeast Asia Regional Governments in October 1998.

 At the first meeting of the Environment Subcommittee of the Association of Northeast Asia Regional Governments held in July 1999, Toyama Prefecture was elected as its coordinator who is responsible for the liason, coordination and management of the Environment Subcommittee.